brbrbr/plg_system_extensiontools/README.md

 # Extension Tools

+- Scheduled Tasks
-- This Joomla plugin checks for updates of extensions & Joomla!
-Core and sends an email once available.
+-- Check for updates of extensions & Joomla!
+Core and sends an email when available.
+-- Upcoming : Auto update (configured) Extensions.
+- CLI
-- Update Extensions from the CLI
+-- Update Extensions using the information from the update server, just as when using the **Administrator** → **Extensions: Update**.
-- Auto update selected Extensions from the CLI
+-- Auto update (configured) Extensions from the CLI
-- Upcoming : Auto update selected Extensions from the Scheduled Tasks

 ## Installation